Agent Config

 FieldRequiredDescription

-modelYesModel identifier (provider/model-id)
+modelYesModel identifier or variable reference

 systemYesSystem prompt filename (without .md)

-inputNoVariables to interpolate in system prompt
+inputNoVariables to pass to the system prompt

 toolsNoList of tools the LLM can call